briancavalier/arrow/README.md

 Experimenting with arrowized push-pull FRP.

+## Goals

+- Learn about Signal Functions, Signal Vectors, Arrows, and Profunctors
+- See if Signal-Function / Arrowized FRP is a viable approach to interactive apps in JavaScript

 ## Design goals

 - Implement sound FRP semantics with a pure foundation (as far as possible in JS)